-- 1/8 teaspoon salt
+- ⅛ teaspoon kosher salt

 - 1 tablespoon all-purpose flour

-- 1 egg, beaten
+- 1 large egg, room temperature, beaten

-- 1 tablespoon cane sugar
+- 1 tablespoon turbinado sugar

-Sprinkle the flour evenly over the pie crust.
+- Sprinkle the flour evenly over the pie crust.

-Starting in the middle, arrange the apple slices in overlapping circles leaving 2-3 inches empty towards the edge.
+- Starting in the middle, arrange the apple slices in overlapping circles leaving 2-3 inches empty towards the edge.